stylemistake/runner/README.md

 }
 ```

-Then you can run tasks with `runner` tool:
+Then you can run tasks with the `runner` tool:

 ```bash
 $ runner foo bar